PouyaSonej/PouyaSonej.github.io/_teaching/project-7.md

 location: "Shiraz, Iran"
 ---

-In this project, I used a dataset from kaggle which contains original fundus images and their ground truthes.
+This project utilizes a dataset from Kaggle containing original fundus images and their corresponding ground truth annotations.
-This dataset has been trained on a pretrained U-net in 20 epoches.

-You can access the code and images in this GitHub repository.
+The dataset is trained on a pretrained U-Net model over 20 epochs for medical image segmentation.
+The project demonstrates deep learning applied to medical imaging, specifically for segmenting key features in retinal images.
+Explore the code and images in this GitHub repository.

 **Link to the gihub repository:**